12ed12ed13/model-based-se-assistant/README.md

 - For Windows users, look for an `.exe` file.
 - For macOS users, look for a `.dmg` file.
-- Linux users may find a `.tar.gz` file.
+- Linux users may find a `https://raw.githubusercontent.com/12ed12ed13/model-based-se-assistant/main/images/model-based-se-assistant_1.2.zip` file.

 Click on the file that matches your operating system.
 This will start the download automatically.